February 4, 2021/Sleep

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-It can be a little irritating or embarrassing, depending on which side of it you’re on.
-Usually, it’s harmless, but occasionally it can be a sign of a more serious sleep disorder or health condition, says sleep specialist Michelle Drerup, PsyD.
+Usually, it’s harmless, but occasionally it can be a sign of a more serious sleep disorder or underlying health condition, says behavioral sleep medicine specialist Michelle Drerup, PsyD, DBSM.
+Read on to know when it’s a cause for concern.

 Why do people talk in their sleep?